NHSDigital/bcss-playwright/docs/utility-guides/DynamicLocatorRetriever.md

 # Utility Guide: Dynamic Locator Retriever

 The Dynamic Locator Retriever utility allows for selecting different locators dynamically.<br>
-For example, on the investigation dataset, if we want to select the input locator for the `Start of intubation time` field, we can do this by providing the util with the name of the field
+For example, on the investigation dataset, if we want to select the input locator for the `Start of intubation time` field, we can do this by providing the utility with the name of the field

     DynamicLocatorRetriever(page).populate_input_locator_for_field(
         "Start of intubation time", "09:00"